mackoj/language-gherkin-i18n/README.md

 # How it is made

-We have template for the grammar and autocompletion and based on [i18n.json](https://github.com/cucumber/gherkin/blob/master/lib/gherkin/i18n.json) we generate files for each language.
+Using a template for the grammar and another one for the autocompletion, we parse the [i18n.json](https://github.com/cucumber/gherkin/blob/master/lib/gherkin/i18n.json) file to generate the corresponding files for each language.

 # ToDo

 * Improve Test Coverage on the Gherkin Grammar
-* Advanced Completion need to be done with autocomplete-plus through it [Provider Api](https://github.com/atom-community/autocomplete-plus/wiki/Provider-API) in an other package
+* Advanced Completion need to be done with autocomplete-plus through its [Provider Api](https://github.com/atom-community/autocomplete-plus/wiki/Provider-API) in an other package
-* Language Cucumber need to be done [Cucumber Atom](https://github.com/edda/cucumber-atom) in an other package
+* Language Cucumber need to be done [Cucumber Atom](https://github.com/edda/cucumber-atom) in another package
-* Snippets for table and most used keyword(feature, scenario, etc...)
+* Snippets for table and most used keyword (feature, scenario, etc...)
 * Bench other gherkin implementation like [Cucumber Textmate Bundle](https://github.com/cucumber/cucumber-tmbundle) and the official [Gherkin BNF](https://github.com/cucumber/gherkin/wiki/BNF) and maybe used them